llvm/llvm-project/clang/docs/HLSL/FunctionCalls.rst

 created in the caller.
 The temporary value is then passed by-address.
 For output-only parameters, the temporary is uninitialized when passed (if the parameter is not explicitly initialized inside the function an undefined value is stored back to the argument expression).
-For input and output parameters, the temporary is initialized from  the lvalue argument expression through implicit or explicit casting from the lvalue argument type to the parameter type.
+For parameters that are both input and output, the temporary is initialized from the lvalue argument expression through implicit  or explicit casting from the lvalue argument type to the parameter type.

 On return of the function, the values of any parameter temporaries are written back to the argument expression through an inverted conversion sequence (if an ``out`` parameter was not initialized in the function, the uninitialized value may be written back).

-Parameters of constant-sized array type, are also passed with value semantics.
+Parameters of constant-sized array type are also passed with value semantics.
 This requires input parameters of arrays to construct temporaries and the temporaries go through array-to-pointer decay when initializing parameters.